 The proposed upgrading of the Portofino Marina's docks will encourage recreational boating use of the marina.
-Therefore, the proposed project will enhance the anchorage and improve recreational boating in the King Harbor as a whole, while providing a balanced mix of slip sizes.
+As conditioned to maintain the existing number (66) of smaller slips (less than thirty feet in length) in the Portofino Marina Therefore, the proposed project will enhance the anchorage and improve recreational boating in the King Harbor as a whole, while providing a balanced mix of slip sizes.

 The applicant has taken measures to minimize the impact due to displaced boats during construction, by phasing the dock replacements so that only one portion of the marina will be out of service at any one time.
 The applicant has also provided advance notice to the marina tenants and has been assisting tenants in finding available slips for relocation.
 Boats using the existing facility will have the opportunity to move to the other available slips during construction of each phase.
 There are no dry dock facilities in King Harbor, but there are other slip vacancies within other leaseholds.
 There is also one public boat hoist for small vessels that are stored out of the water.
 The impact to the supply of boat slips within the marina will be short-term and will not be significant.
-As proposed, the project will be consistent with Sections 30213, 30224 and 30234 of the Coastal Act.
+As conditioned proposed, the project will be consistent with Sections 30213, 30224 and 30234 of the Coastal Act.